munizahashim/parabix-devel-modified-/tools/ztf8/README.md

 To run the ztf-phrase-hash application, follow the below steps.

 1. Compression: currently works only in single-threaded mode.
-We are writing the hashtable and the compressed data in 2 separate files `ztf-phrase-hash.z` and `hashtable.z` respectively.
+We are writing the hashtable and the compressed data in the compressed file, where each segment of compressed data has the corresponding dictionary in the preamble.

-`bin/ztf-phrase-hash <input_file> 1>> ztf-phrase-hash.z 2>> hashtable.z -thread-num=1`
+`bin/ztf-phrase-hash <input_file> > compressed.z -thread-num=1`

-2. The final compressed output is the concatenation of hashtable and compressed data separated by a unique boundary value.
-The final compressed file is named `finalCompressed.z`

-`python3 ../tools/ztf8/scripts/writeBoundaryByte.py`
-`python3 ../tools/ztf8/scripts/mergeFiles.py`

-3. Decompression: takes in the hashtable and the compressed data.
-Creates the hashtable first and then replaces the codeword in the compressed data referring to the hashtable entries. `decompressed` contains the hashtable in the preamble of the file and the uncompressed data in the subsequent part of the output file.
+2. Decompression: takes in the hashtable and the compressed data.
+Creates the hashtable first for each segment and then replaces the codeword in the compressed data referring to the hashtable entries.

-`bin/ztf-phrase-hash -d finalCompressed.z > decompressed`
+`bin/ztf-phrase-hash -d compressed.z > decompressed`